 Thanks so much to @SCCM_Ryan for helping me by sharing the above info with me, and the screenshot from VLSC.

 In any case, grab the one which reads just “Language Packs” because it contains LPs and LXPs:

-Now you have the ISOs downloaded and mounted, let’s use the PSCMWin10Language PowerShell module to create our folder structure for each language, ready to create Packages with in ConfigMgr.
+Features on Demand ISO Now you have the ISOs downloaded and mounted, let’s use the PSCMWin10Language PowerShell module to create our folder structure for each language, ready to create Packages with in ConfigMgr.

 I did write another blog post which covers how to use this module in a little more detail if you need it.